guardian/coding-exercises/README.md

 [From: How does the Guardian recruit developers?](https://www.theguardian.com/info/developer-blog/2015/jan/20/how-does-the-guardian-recruit-developers)
 > I think pairing tests are the fairest form of interviewing you can offer.
 I know they can be stressful but they represent a big commitment in terms of effort and time.
 They create a situation that approximates the kind of work the organisation does rather than artificial trivia or whiteboard tests.
 They also give the candidate a chance to meet some of the people who already work at the Guardian and see if the environment suits them.

-The pairing test allows us to assess your approach to solving a problem, what you prioritise, how you communicate your thinking and how you respond to any suggestions or advice.
+The coding exercise allows us to assess your approach to solving a problem, what you prioritise, how you communicate your thinking and how you respond to any suggestions or advice.
 Ultimately, its a chance for us to understand what it would be like to work with you and also a chance for you to assess if the Guardian is a good fit for you.

 This isn't a whiteboard coding exercise; searching online is perfectly fine and encouraged.